pwnyniche/acmmmcheapfake2022/README.md

 The output is a dataframe with predicted labels (0 for NOOC, 1 for OOC) and a confusion matrix.
 The dataframe also includes a field to indicate which method is used to predict the label.
 Please modify the code in "acmmm.py" to save this dataframe for further inspection.

 ## How the code run:
 The main code is in the file "acmmm.py".
-Each of the components is written separatedly after a simple command "print("Runnning *method*")".
+Each of the components is written separatedly after the command *_print("Runnning *method*")_*.

 ## Dataset:
 ### The COSMOS dataset: